SymphonicTanning/EarlyCovid/README.md

 controlled trial using Bromhexine and HCQ together had success.

-Although HCQ is readily available, the discrediting of HCQ has made it less likely that you'll be able to get it to use in a dual therapy to stop Covid-19.
+Although HCQ is readily available, the discrediting of HCQ has made it unavailable in many locations to use in a dual therapy to stop Covid-19.
 The bright side is that Bromhexine alone may be fairly effective solo, at least in the lungs, since the endosomal path there does not find wide expression.